Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

 \subsubsection{Airfoil}

-Airfoil is a benchmark application, representative of large industrial Finite Volume CFD applications.
-It is a non-linear 2D inviscid airfoil code that uses an unstructured grid and a finite-volume discretisation to solve the 2D Euler equations using a scalar numerical dissipation.
+Airfoil, implemented using the OP2 DSL~\cite{op2} is the smallest, best understood and most thoroughly studied among the applications we explored.
+It is representative of large industrial Finite Volume CFD applications and implements a non-linear 2D inviscid airfoil code using an unstructured grid.
+A finite-volume discretization is used to solve the 2D Euler equations with a scalar numerical dissipation.
 The algorithm iterates towards the steady state solution, in each iteration using a control volume approach, meaning the change in the mass of a cell is equal to the net flux along the four edges of the cell, which requires indirect connections between cells and edges.
-Airfoil is implemented using the OP2 domain specific language \cite{op2}, where two versions exist, one implemented with OP2's C/C++ API and the other using OP2's Fortran API \cite{giles2012op2,op2-repo}.
+Two versions of the code exists, one implemented with OP2's C/C++ API and the other using OP2's Fortran API~\cite{giles2012op2,op2-repo}.

-The application consists of five parallel loops: \textbf{save\_soln}, \textbf{adt\_calc}, \textbf{res\_calc}, \textbf{bres\_calc} and \textbf{update}.
-In our work we focus on \textbf{res\_calc} since it has indirect increments and about the 70\% of the time is spent in this kernel on GPUs with global colouring.
-The is the most complex loop with both indirect reads and writes; it iterates through edges, and computes the flux through them.
-It is called 2000 times during the total execution of the application and performs about 100 floating-point operations per mesh edge. \\ The tests are executed on a mesh containing 2.8 million cells.
+The application consists of five parallel loops in total: \texttt{save\_soln}, \texttt{adt\_calc}, \texttt{res\_calc}, \texttt{bres\_calc} and \texttt{update}.
+Here we focus on \texttt{res\_calc}, as it has indirect increments and about 70\% of the total runtime of the application is spent in this parallel loop on GPUs when using a global coloring.
+The loop contains both indirect reads and writes.
+It iterates through edges (i.e. the from-set), and computes the flux through edges using data accessed indirectly on the two cells adjacent to each edge.
+The \texttt{res\_calc} loop is called 2000 times during the execution of the application and performs about 100 floating-point operations per mesh edge.
+In each iteration, it reads 5 and increments 4 double values from each of the 2 indirectly accessed cells, and reads 2 double values from each of the 2 indirectly accessed nodes.

+Table \ref{tab:airfoil_counters_glob} show the effect of various optimizations on the Airfoil application's \texttt{res\_calc} kernel, during the execution on a mesh with 2.8 million cells.

+\emph{Global coloring}: We see that using the SoA layout improves performance.
+As discussed in Section~\ref{aos-to-soa}, with SoA threads in a warp access data addresses that are near each other.
+The improvement can also be seen in the number of global memory read transactions as it is roughly $87\%$ of that with AoS layout.
+Adding the GPS renumbering improves performance further by placing data points that are accessed in consecutive threads close to each other.
+Now there is a $19\%$ reduction in global read transactions compared to the baseline AoS.
+Given that the partition based reordering is primarily intended for the hierarchical coloring, it does not improve on the Global coloring.
+The reason being that partitioning groups threads that access the same data together, while the global coloring puts them into different kernel launches, eliminating any chance for spatial reuse.